DYK with Jeff Bell – Exploring the Edmonton Region’s export data

 Part one: Unrealized potential

 On one of the buildings in downtown Edmonton, there’s a really simple mural that reads, “Take a risk.
 It’s the most Edmonton thing you can do”.
-As I interact with more and more of the business owners in the Edmonton region, I see how aptly this describes the business community here.
+As I interact with more and more of the business owners in the Edmonton Region, I see how aptly this describes the business community here.
 While Edmonton is the fifth largest city in Canada, it ranks within the top three in terms of total number of businesses1 – demonstrating a strong entrepreneurial mindset.
-It is this mindset that drives economic growth in the region.
+It is this mindset that drives economic growth in the Region.

-As Edmonton Global begins to activate on its trade strategy, I’ve been doing a deep dive into the data related to trade and export in our region.
+As Edmonton Global begins to activate on its trade strategy, I’ve been doing a deep dive into the data related to trade and export in our Region.
 What I have found is somewhat surprising, where we are leaders in terms of taking risks related to starting new businesses, we currently trail all major cities in Canada in terms of percentage of firms that are pursuing export activities (Figure 1), as well as total value of exports (Figure 2).
-It is interesting to note the discrepancy between the numbers for the city of Edmonton proper versus the larger Edmonton region.
-This suggests that firms in the region that are not based in the Edmonton city limits have a better track record of capturing export opportunities.
+It is interesting to note the discrepancy between the numbers for the city of Edmonton proper versus the larger Edmonton Region.
+This suggests that firms in the Region that are not based in the Edmonton city limits have a better track record of capturing export opportunities.

 Table comparing Edmonton exports to other Canadian cities